JacobYuan7/jacobyuan7.github.io/_pages/includes/intro.md

 <!--4️⃣ Continual Learning.-->
 <!-- My research interests include the intersection of Natural Language and Computer Vision, Relation Detection and Group Activity Recognition (in videos).
 Previously, I work on Group Activity Recognition (in videos). -->

-Feel free to drop me an email📧 if you are interested in having a chat or collaborating with me.

 <!-- Any form of collaboration is welcomed.
 I indeed have some new ideas, but I do not have sufficient time to prove them all.
 Drop me an email 📧!-->